 The 1789 revolution extended the gardens southwards with the land of the Chartreux convent (picture).
 In 1804, Napoléon turned the Palace into the French Senate, the upper house of parliament.
 The Gardens were opened to the public and have remained so ever since.

 Haussmann's developments were made largely at the expense of the park, which was initially reduced by the widening of rue de Vaugirard and the opening of boulevard Saint-Michel.
 It was decided in 1865 to limit the garden to the south by rue Auguste Comte.

 Map and history of Luxembourg Gardens 106 statues

-After the death of King Henri IV in 1610, his widow, Queen Marie de Medicis (picture), became regent to her son, Louis XIII.
-She created the Luxembourg Gardens in 1612 and asked architect Salomon de Brosse to built a palace that would remind the Pitti Palace in her native Florence (picture).
+After the death of King Henri IV in 1610, his widow, Queen Marie de Medici, became regent to her son, Louis XIII.
+She created the Luxembourg Gardens in 1612 and asked architect Salomon de Brosse to built a palace that would remind the Pitti Palace in her native Florence.

-Marie de Medicis commissionned for the palace a series of twenty-four monumental paintings executed by Flemish painter Paul Rubens between 1622 and 1625 and depicting Marie's struggles and triumphs in life.
+Marie de Medici commissioned for the palace a series of twenty-four monumental paintings executed by Flemish painter Paul Rubens between 1622 and 1625 and depicting Marie's struggles and triumphs in life.
 These paintings are now visible in the Galerie Medicis of the Louvre, one of the treasures of the museum's Flemish paintings department.